-By Ed Engleman, MD, Founder and Medical Director, Stanford Blood Center
+By Ed Engleman, MD, Stanford Blood Center

 During the early 1980s we decided to apply new research technology to a clinical problem: the prevention of the transmission by transfusion of Acquired Immune Deficiency Syndrome (AIDS).
 The problem was highly charged with social, political, legal, ethical, and economic overtones complicating the technical and medical issues at hand.
 In a decision that engendered intense controversy, in 1983 Stanford Blood Center instituted the first blood testing program specifically intended to reduce the risk of transfusion transmission of the then uncharacterized, but presumed infectious cause of AIDS.